-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

 - A systematic problem-solving strategy, with criteria and constraints, used to develop many possible solutions to solve a problem or satisfy human needs and wants and to winnow (narrow) down the possible solutions to one final choice.

 Fluid Power → Energy transmitted and controlled by means of a pressurized fluid, either liquid or gas.
 The term fluid power applies to both hydraulics and pneumatics.